-I believe in God the Father almighty, Creator of heaven and earth.
-And in Jesus Christ, his only Son our Lord, who was conceived by the Holy Ghost, born of the Virgin Mary; suffered under Pontius Pilate, was crucified, dead. and buried; he descended into hell, the third day he rose again from the dead: he ascended into heaven, sitteth at the right hand of God the Father almighty: thence he shall come to judge the living and the dead.
+I believe in God the Father almighty, Creator of heaven And in Jesus and earth.
+Christ, his only Son our Lord, who was conceived by the Holy Ghost, born of the Virgin Mary; suffered under Pontius Pilate, was crucified, dead, and buried; he descended into hell, the third day he rose again from the dead; he ascended into heaven, sitteth at the right hand of God the Father almighty; thence he shall come to judge the living and the dead.